VicassoS/VicassoS/README.md

 Here are some projects that I've worked on:

 1. [Fault with Curiosity](https://github.com/CodenameAlphamale/FaultWithCuriosity): A 3D Horror Puzzle Game made in Unity.
-2. [Snake](https://github.com/VicassoS/IS1200-Datorteknik/tree/main/miniprojekt): A [Brief Description of Project 2].
+2. [Snake](https://github.com/VicassoS/IS1200-Datorteknik/tree/main/miniprojekt): The classical game Snake made for the UNO32 ChipKIT Microcontroller.
 3. [HTTP](https://github.com/VicassoS/IK1203-Natverk-och-kommunikation): A [Brief Description of Project 3].

 ---